amitofsk/dandy/docs/Dandy.md

 Close your Mu IDE or your Arduino IDE.

 ### 6.1 Digital output, without a GUI
 Let's write the Python code that will run on the computer for this example.
 Open the IDLE IDE, and copy the code below, and run it.
-Every second, this program sends the character `Z` to the serial port (USB connection to the microcontroller.)
+Every second, this program sends the character `Z` from the computer, down the USB cable, to the microcontroller.
 <br><br>
 This code needs to know the port of your microcontroller.
 On a Windows machine, the port is something like `COM1`, but it may be `COM2`, `COM3`, and so on.
 Look in the Windows Control Panel to find the appropriate port.
 On a Linux machine, the port is likely `/dev/ttyACM0`.
 Alter the code below so that the correct port is used.
 <br><br>
 We'll be communicating over a serial channel, using the USB cable.
-For this type of communication, the sender and receiver must agree on the baudrate and number of stopbits.
-For this example, you shouldn't need to alter these parameters, but in other cases, you might need to alter them.
+For this type of communication, the sender and receiver must agree on the baudrate, bytesize, and number of stopbits.
+For this example, you shouldn't need to alter these parameters, but in other cases, you might.
 <br><br>
 ```python
 import serial